About Us

 Annette is the Physical Education Teacher for the Lower and Upper Elementary Classes.
 Annette holds a Bachelor of Science (Honors) in Educational and Professional Studies from the University of Lancaster, United Kingdom and a Masters of Education from The Open University, Milton Keynes, United Kingdom.
 She was the Science and Foreign Language Teacher Year 1-12, Normanton School, Buxton, United Kingdom for 6 years and a French Teacher, at Le Club Francais, Buxton, United Kingdom for 2 years.
 Annette speaks Danish, English, French, and German.
 She is currently the Quaker Valley Tennis Junior Varsity Boys Head Coach.

-+ Mrs. Amy Richert, Assistant School Head
++ Mr. Jordan Modic, Assistant School Head

 Assistant School Head